sina-ehsani/csc585rep-fusionnet/README.md

 ```

-Or you can pull the docker image within the singularity (if useing this method there is no need for the `pip install -r requirements.txt`) use the following codes to pull the docker container on a HPC environment:
+Or you can pull the docker image within the singularity (if using this method there is no need for the `pip install -r requirements.txt`) use the following codes to pull the docker container on an HPC environment:
 ```
 singularity pull docker://sinaehsani/sinafusionnet2
 singularity shell sinafusionnet2